nkodali34/635/README.md

 # 635
-# Smart Doorbell — Edge AI on Raspberry Pi
+# Smart Doorbell with Face Recognition on Raspberry Pi

 ## Overview
 This project implements a **privacy-preserving smart doorbell system** that performs **real-time face detection and recognition entirely on a Raspberry Pi 4** using **ONNX models**.
 All inference runs **locally on-device**, eliminating cloud dependency, latency, and privacy concerns.